 Weston has created a food dehydrator that is easy to use and clean, and it produces nicely dried foods that can be stored for extended periods of time.
-This food dehydrator comes with 10 removable trays, which is unusual for a dehydrator since most come with just a few, often with the option to purchase extras.
+This food dehydrator comes with ten removable trays, which is unusual for a dehydrator since most come with just a few, often with the option to purchase extras.
 With the Weston Fruit and Veggie Dehydrator 75-0201-W, you get more than 10 square feet of total drying space, which should work well for even the most avid hunting, fishing and gardening enthusiasts.
 If you don't need quite so much capacity, and you're using dehydrators less frequently, you can probably get away with the function in any air fryer instead.

 Another benefit: You don't need to rotate trays, which is a great time-saver and frees you to do other things while the device preserves your food.
 The instruction manual states that, at times, you might want to rotate trays, but it is clearly optional.
 Besides the usual things people dehydrate, this device comes with a drying guide on the front of the machine that tells you the temperature settings for such things as making yogurt, drying herbs and helping bread rise.